 In 1977, French Polynesia gained greater political autonomy from France.
 This political and cultural emancipation led authorities to organize the Heiva I Tahiti in June 1985, which replaced the public holiday festival of the Tiurai.

 More than just a simple festival, Heiva I Tahiti has become the symbol of the Polynesian culture and an iconic event for people proud of their heritage.

 These performances highlight the drama of an opera and the distinct imprints of an ancestral tradition.
 The dances are unique creations, for which the dancers train for six months or more.
 Text music, choreography, and costumes are based on a historical or legendary theme.

 Live music and singing accompany the dancers.
 The orchestras are made up of five to fifty musicians using traditional instruments such as the nasal flute or “vivo,” made from a portion of bamboo, marine shells, or “pu,” and more recently, the ukulele, a small Hawaiian guitar with soft tones.

 The traditional singing competition accounts for another powerful portion of the Heiva I Tahiti.
 The melodies include a cappella in “reo ma’ohi” (Polynesian language), which express moments of joy and melancholy.

 Heiva dates and tickets for 2018 are not yet out.
-But it is now time to plan ahead as there is limited seating for the visitor and, of course accommodation.
-The celebration in Tahiti is preceded with event on every island.
+But it is now time to plan ahead as there is limited seating for the visitor and, of course, accommodation.
+The celebration in Tahiti is preceded by events on every island.
 The winners on each island then head to Papeete for the finals.

-For those of you that still want to experience Heiva but not quite ready to fly to Tahiti, come visit us in San Diego for Heiva San Diego on August 5th and 6th, 2017!
-The celebration will included dancing contests and all kind of things to do with music from Tahiti.
+For those of you that still want to experience Heiva but are not quite ready to fly to Tahiti, come visit us in San Diego for Heiva San Diego on August 5th and 6th, 2017!
+The celebration will include dancing contests and all kinds of things to do with music from Tahiti.